xrdocs/ncs5500/_tutorials/acl-based-forwarding-and-object-tracking-for-ncs5xx-and-ncs55xx.md

 ![Screenshot 2020-09-09 at 10.50.05 AM.png]({{site.baseurl}}/images/Screenshot 2020-09-09 at 10.50.05 AM.png)

-Still the traffic is being forwarded over TenGig 0/0/0/7, as R1 has no visibility of the link down.
+The traffic is being forwarded over TenGig 0/0/0/7, as R1 has no visibility of the link down.

 ```
 RP/0/RP0/CPU0:N55-24#show interfaces tenGigE 0/0/0/7 | i rate